nickmccleery/nickmccleery.github.io/content/posts/03-building-a-palatable-3d-viewer.md

 #### Field of view

 Another concept worth mentioning here is the _field of view_ (FOV).
-This could refer to one of two things: the angle between the left and right planes—known as horizontal FOV—or the angle between the top and bottom planes—known as vertical FOV.
+This could refer to one of two things: the angle between the left and right planes, known as horizontal FOV, or the angle between the top and bottom planes, known as vertical FOV.
 In Three.js, we specify vertical FOV, then effectively compute horizontal FOV from vertical FOV and specified aspect ratio.